wbamberg/idl-reference/docs/nsIXULTemplateQueryProcessor.md

 called once before any of the other query processor methods except for
 translateRef.

-@param aDatasource datasource for the data
-@param aBuilder the template builder
-@param aRootNode the root node the builder is attached to

 @throws NS_ERROR_INVALID_ARG if the datasource is not supported or
         NS_ERROR_UNEXPECTED if generateResults has already been called.